-Reconstruction is under design.
+Reconstruction is under FINAL design.
 The brand new boat docks, seaplane docks and fueling dock should be completed and available for use by late fall 2020.

 In the meantime, many boaters and seaplane pilots are enjoying mooring up along the Tavares shoreline, fueling at the fuel pumps or unloading and loading passengers at the temporary docks.
-The Tavares Seaplane Base & Marina is located at 150 E Ruby Street.
+The Tavares Marina & Seaplane Base is located at 150 E Ruby Street.
 For more please call 352.742.6267.

 The rule of thumb in a typical governmental agency is that it takes:

-- one year to design (currently nearing completion), engineer and permit a project (obtain permits from the State of Florida Department of Environmental Protection, United States Army Corps of Engineers, and St. John’s Water Management District).
+- One year to design (currently nearing completion), engineer and permit a project (obtain permits from the State of Florida Department of Environmental Protection, United States Army Corps of Engineers, and St. John’s Water Management District).

 - One year to construct a project — and that’s a fast-track community project.